Poems and Songs of Vladimir Vysotsky. The Nature Reserve.

 Commentary to the poem “The obstacles we have are begotten by our age...”

-The meaning of this poem is obvious: the dogs symbolize the savages coming to Rossia from Transcaucasia and Central Asia, and also their offspring, who behave exactly like dogs.
-These savages pose a great danger to the peoples inhabiting Rossia, and since we have not yet forced the government to pay attention to it, the only way out of this situation is to form a people’s volunteer corps of those willing to become “dog-catchers”.
+The meaning of this poem is obvious: the dogs symbolize the savages coming to Rossia from Transcaucasia and Central Asia (and also their offspring), who act much worse than dogs.
+These savages have posed a great danger to the peoples inhabiting Rossia, and since our present-day government does not pay attention to it, the only way out of this situation is to form a people’s volunteer corps of those willing to become “dog catchers”, and, of course, to change this anti-popular government.

-In Rudyard Kipling’s “The Jungle Book”, these are the Bandar-log, and here is their road-song:
+In Rudyard Kipling’s “The Jungle Book” (1894), these are the Bandar-log, and here is their road-song:

 Here we go in a flung festoon,